MikeDacre/fyrd/docs/sphinx/adding_new_batch_systems.rst

 ...................

 - name:                Must match the name of the script and the name in `CLUSTERS`
-- submit_cmnd:         A command that is used to submit scrpts, such as `qsub` or `sbatch`
+- submit_cmnd:         A command that is used to submit scripts, such as `qsub` or `sbatch`
+- queue_cmnd:          A command that is used to get queue output
 - arg_prefix:          A string to add before options in the script file, such as `#SBATCH` for slurm or `#PBS` for torque
 - identifying_scripts: A list of scripts that, when present on the PATH, identify this queue.
 All must be present.

 Optional Attributes
 ...................

+- status_dict: A dictionary mapping all possible outputs of the queue command to the accepted states outlined below.
 - suffix:      A string to add in the suffix of written submit script files (e.g. 'slurm').
 Defaults to the name.

 Required Methods
 ................